-Degree Audits
+Degree Evaluations

-Degree audits are a tool that enable students to evaluate their progress towards graduation.
-Pharmacy students are responsible for reviewing their degree audits on a periodic basis to assure that transfer credits are received and curricular requirements are being met.
-Students should always generate a new degree audit when reviewing their progress.
-Students are encouraged to view the CPHS Current Student Stude
+Degree evaluations are a tool that enable students to evaluate their progress towards graduation.
+Pharmacy students are responsible for reviewing their degree evaluations on a periodic basis to assure that transfer credits are received, and curricular requirements are being met.
+Students should always generate a new degree evaluation when reviewing their progress.
+Students are encouraged to view the CPHS Current Student Resources webpage for tools, resources, and FAQs regarding advising, course registration, and degree evaluations.